Beyond the "Off Switch": The Case for Coactive AI in a World of Automated Decisions

 From a Human Factors perspective, this is a total collapse of the Joint Cognitive System (JCS) (Hollnagel & Woods, 2005).
 By deploying AI to flag and terminate grants without “Glass Box” reasoning, DOGE created a Moral Crumple Zone (Elish, 2019).
 The staff “reviewed” the lists, but because the AI provided no Uncertainty Metadata or contextual logic, there was no Common Ground (Klein et al., 2005)—the essential shared understanding between human and machine.
 Without knowing why the AI flagged a specific study, the human cannot effectively audit the decision.

-Notably, while human oversight was technically present, the staffing of the agency with personnel who lacked deep domain expertise created a Mismatched Mental Model.
-These "reviewers" were unable to recognize when the AI was hallucinating political bias into historical research.
+Critically, while human oversight was technically present, the staffing of the agency with personnel who lacked deep domain expertise created a Mismatched Mental Model.
+These “reviewers” were unable to recognize when the AI was hallucinating political bias into historical research.
 The UI provided no Affordances for an operator to challenge the machine; it was built to facilitate compliance, not critical thinking.

 Sidebar: The “120-Character” Trap